 A successful interviewer is one who is trained to listen carefully to what is said and what is left unsaid, and who is competent to interpret all of the ways in which a person communicates with their body and inflections.
 A successful interviewer must also be able to recognize indicators of deception, and simultaneously catch the cues that indicate which questions might lead them to valuable intelligence.
 While focusing on all of these tasks, skilled interviewers also work to constantly maintain and improve rapport with their source.
 Ultimately, the best interviewers know which questions to ask, when and how to ask them, and how to gain the most useful information possible from the answers.

-In addition to providing training, that same network of professionals is available to consult with your organization and also to work as contract or court-appointed investigators, depending on your needs.
+In addition to providing training, our network of professional instructors is also available to consult with your organization, or to work as contract or court-appointed investigators, for case-specific needs.